17JYewlett/OxfordETH/README.md

 # OxfordETH
 Repository for Oxford Hackathon

 Welcome!
-We're a team of 3 hackers, 2 of which are focused on UI, presentation, research and ptiching and 1 of which is focused on software development.
+We're a team of 3 hackers, 2 of which are focused on UI, presentation, research and ptiching (1 of which is an active researcher into business development) and 1 of which is focused on software development.

 We came up with the idea to create a tennis / racquet sport booking system leveraging flare's blockchain potential.